solanum-ircd/solanum/doc/technical/ts6.md

 same as a command.
 When there is other important information, *emphasis* via italics is used.
 For command parameters, `<angle brackets>` indicate a required parameter and `[square brackets]` indicate optional text.
-Text outside of angle brackets should be treated as those literal strings.
+Text outside of brackets should be treated as those literal strings.

 When defining propagation behavior, the following notations are used: